 Staffordshire Bull Terrier Care

 The short, smooth coat of the Stafford requires little more than routine grooming.
 This breed tends to shed at a low to moderate rate, though shedding does increase seasonally.
-Be sure to keep the nails neatly trimmed for healthy, comfortable feet.
+Keep the nails neatly trimmed for healthy, comfortable feet.

 As with any dog breed, proper training is a must for the Staffy.
-This is a very intelligent dog breed that can be stubborn, following his own will if permitted.
-Therefore, obedience training is essential in order to manage your dog and give him structure.
+This is a very intelligent dog breed that can be stubborn, following its own will if permitted.
+Therefore, obedience training is essential in order to manage your dog and provide structure.
 Socialization is just as important, so your dog will be comfortable in all kinds of situations.